eckon/notes-rag/README.md

 # initialize the index, only needed once or with new notes, a tracking file exists to skip already processed files
 # ci/cd will do this automatically
 # BUT initial setup of a complete new index should be done locally (long running task)
+# default notes root is ~/Documents/notes
+python3 src/ai_notes_indexer.py --prod

+# run testing setup
+python3 src/ai_notes_indexer.py

+# manual setting of notes root
-python3 src/ai_notes_indexer.py --prod --root /path/to/notes
+python3 src/ai_notes_indexer.py --root /path/to/notes

 # ask a question - the result will be copied to the clipboard and should be used as a question to chatgpt etc.
 python3 src/ai_request.py "what is the best way to get a job?" | clip